 - Tone- It is the attitude of the author with which he expresses his write-up.
 The tone may change or remain the same throughout the write-up.
-The tone is expressed by use of syntax, the point of view, diction and the level of formality in the write-up.
+The tone is expressed by the use of syntax, the point of view, diction and the level of formality in the write-up.
 So, you need to check the tone of the Author.

 3) Features of Language Analysis

 When you start analyzing a write-up, you must know that how it’s written.
-It means for a good language analysis, you first need to identify language techniques and for that, you should have a good knowledge about it.
+It means for good language analysis, you first need to identify language techniques and for that, you should have a piece of good knowledge about it.
 Following are some of the important language techniques which you may notice while analyzing the write-up you have:

 When you use words that have the same letter and same sound at the beginning of their pronunciation like, “Betty bought better butter,” is what you call as alliteration.
 It’s a poetic device to make a chain of words which start with the same consonant sound.
 There should be no heavy alliteration used in the whole write-up, as sometimes it makes the write-up blur or might get you off the track too.

 Another important feature of language analysis is the usage of Simile in the write-up.
 Simile is a comparison made of one thing with the another.
-Example:”He ran as fast as a Cheetah on the ground.”
+Example: “He ran as fast as a Cheetah on the ground.”
 Now here, the man is being compared to a fast running Cheetah because that man may be running too fast.
 So, the man was compared to a Cheetah, and thus this is where simile comes in.

 It literary means, “the sound I make.”
-What I want to say is that Onomatopoeia are words which gives the feel of a sound being made like, “splash, spray, sprinkle, drizzle, bang, etc.” We can easily feel the sound when we pronounce these words.
+What I want to say is that Onomatopoeia is words which give the feel of a sound being made like, “splash, spray, sprinkle, drizzle, bang, etc.” We can easily feel the sound when we pronounce these words.
 For example, “He banged the door and left.”
 Here, banged gave us the indication that the door got closed very hitting hard.
 So, such words give us the indication of the activity which happens at that moment.
 We can visualize easily.

 It is again one of the interesting features of language analysis.
 Metaphors are words which describe a situation regarding something else.
-It’s kind of an indirect comparison.
+It’s kind of indirect comparison.
 Metaphor shows that one thing is another thing.